sagemath/sagewiki_to_gh-2022-10-10/DanDrake/Days9Talks.md

 At [:days9:Sage Days 9], I gave two talks on using graphics with LaTeX.
 The slides, in source and PDF format, are available here.
 PDF of my first talk: attachment:graphics-talk-1.pdf , and LaTeX source (and images) of my first talk: attachment:sd9-talk-1.tar.gz .
-Those materials are licensed under the [http://creativecommons.org/licenses/by-sa/3.0/ Creative Commons Attribution-Share Alike 3.0 Unported License].

 PDF of the second talk: attachment:graphics-talk-2.pdf and source file: attachment:graphics-talk-2.tex .
+The materials for both talks are licensed under the [http://creativecommons.org/licenses/by-sa/3.0/ Creative Commons Attribution-Share Alike 3.0 Unported License].

 *CORRECTION!* In the second talk, I claimed that the arXiv does not support TikZ.
 I am very glad to be wrong about this; you *can* submit papers with TikZ figures to the arXiv -- see [http://arxiv.org/abs/0708.0245 arxiv:0708.0245] for an example.
 They may not have the newest version of PGF/TikZ, though.